 It also provides leadership development, including coordinating the support to the Ministerial Development Review (MDR) process.

-As Project Administrator, you will provide administrative support to the processes used for the development of leaders within the Church of England to ensure that the clergy receive a high quality and efficient service.
+As Project Administrator, you will provide the administrative, project and logistical support to the L&D programmes for the senior leaders within the Church of England and ensure that the clergy receive a high quality and efficient service and experience.